rndlabs/cow-docs/docs/5_tutorials/9_build-on-top-of-cow-protocol.md

 The protocol requires valid signed orders.
 There’s different ways in which someone could sign an order:

-* Off-chain signing (EIP-712): Allow gass-less trading for EOA like Metamask.
+* Off-chain signing (EIP-712): Allow gas-less trading for EOA like Metamask.
 Learn [how to sign orders](how-to-submit-orders-via-the-api/signing-the-order)
-* Presign: Sign an order using an ethereum transaction.
+* Pre-sign: Sign an order using an ethereum transaction.
 Convenient for Smart Contract integrations.
-See the [setPresign](https://github.com/cowprotocol/contracts/blob/7842d494c63224387e7e67f75bcd31775543098c/src/contracts/mixins/GPv2Signing.sol#L86) solidity function for more details
+See the [setPreSignature](https://github.com/cowprotocol/contracts/blob/7842d494c63224387e7e67f75bcd31775543098c/src/contracts/mixins/GPv2Signing.sol#L86) solidity function for more details
-* Smart Contract Signing (EIP-1271): Gass-less signing for smart contracts.
+* Smart Contract Signing (EIP-1271): Gas-less signing for smart contracts.
 [Here](how-to-place-erc-1271-smart-contract-orders/introduction) is a tutorial on how to use this type of signatures.

 For more information on Signed orders, read [here](../overview/order-intents).